• Skip to primary navigation

 Instructions

-• Place wooden skewers in water to soak, an hour would be ideal.
+• Soak - place wooden skewers in water to soak, 30 minutes is perfect.

-• Place all the ingredients into a bowl.
+• Combine - place all the ingredients into a bowl.
 Using your hands, mix until combined.

-• Using your hands, shape the meat mix around each wooden skewer, pressing firmly so it holds shape.
+• Shape - using your hands, shape the meat mix around each wooden skewer, pressing firmly so it holds shape.

-• Grill on a bbq until cooked, about 8-10 minutes.
+• Cook - preheat Bbq grill.
+Lightly oil grates to prevent sticking.
+Place on bbq until cooked, about 8-10 minutes.
 The skewers always seem to burn, so it's important to ensure they are soaked in water.

-• Serve with pita bread and yogurt sauce or tzatziki.
+• Serve - enjoy with Pita bread and Yogurt Sauce or Tzatziki.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!